 Trusts are separate fiscal entities and pay tax at a flat rate of 45% on income retained and not awarded to beneficiaries.
 Trusts do not qualify for the annual interest exemption nor the primary rebate.
-Trusts pay Capital Gains Tax (CGT) at an effective CGT rate of 36% (45% x 80%).
+Trusts pay Capital Gains Tax at an effective rate of 36% from the 2018 year of assessment (32.8% - 2017).
 Various anti-avoidance provisions exist to combat the use of trusts for income splitting and tax avoidance structures.
-One such provision provides that any income earned by the trust as a result of a donation, settlement or disposition made by a person ('the donor'), which is not distributed, is deemed to be the income of that donor and taxed in his or her hands.